benwerd/notion-links-to-blog-post/README.md

 This node script takes a CSV export of a Notion link database and turns it into a markdown or HTML formatted blog post.

-For now, it assumes that your database contains the following:
+For now, it assumes that your database contains the following, in the following order:

 * Name: title of the page
+* Category: the type of link (eg "Notable Articles", "Books", etc)
+* Created: a timestamp representing the date you saved the link
+* Summary: a brief description of the link
+* Tags: a sub-category (eg "Business")
 * URL: the page URL
-* Summary: a brief description of the link
-* Tags: a category

 It will export to a file _and also copy output to your clipboard_.